 11. Prince Albert, ruler of Monaco

-The head of state of Monaco gave two interviews to People Magazine while in self-isolation: the first one on the same day he received his test results, and the second after being cleared.
+The head of state of Monaco gave two interviews to People Magazine while in self-isolation.
+He gave the first one on the same day he received his test results and the second one after being cleared.

 Albert told the magazine:

-Before getting sick he had leading his country’s task force efforts.
+Before getting sick, he had been leading his country’s task force efforts.
 Since he had pneumonia a few years back, he had been careful to keep a safe distance from others and to use hand sanitizer constantly.
-Nevertheless, he kept a busy schedule and met hundreds of people.
+Still, he kept a busy schedule and met hundreds of people.

-Albert, the first head of state to get corona, self-isolated for two-weeks in which he kept working from his private offices in the palace.
+Albert, the first head of state to get corona, self-isolated for two-weeks.
+He kept working from his private offices in the palace.

 He exercised by walking through his gardens.
 And FaceTimed with his wife and kids who were staying at Roc Agel, the family’s country home in France.

 And on Friday, March 20, the palace issued a statement on his behalf: